 - HOW TO REACH US

 Cuyahoga Community College (Tri-C) is a well-established institution with four campuses around the city of Cleveland, Ohio.
 Since 1962, it has served an extremely diverse population and has grown to over 50k students a year.
 The institution strives to provide high quality education and training options to all students at a reasonable cost.

 Due to a change in the federal funding model of student loan distribution from attendance to successful completion, Tri-C recognized a need to focus resources on increasing student retention, completion, and student success.
 Biology, specifically Anatomy and Physiology, was identified as an excellent area for development because it is one of the highest enrollment course series.

-Students also have the option of restarting any of the training sections from the beginning, so they can revisit any trouble areas or use the course as a reference.
+Learners of the training simulation also have the option of restarting any of the training sections from the beginning, so they can revisit any trouble areas or use the course as a reference.
 With the help of 3D visual aids, students get a totally new and different perspective of the material and are able to more clearly understand course content, making the difficult subject matter much easier to understand.